Drugs and the talkies share a storied history. But two still-popular series show a scary resemblance. Let’s compare Breaking Bad vs Weeds.

 Walt’s fatal flaw would probably be vanity.
 Even his stated purpose of leaving his family with money can be seen in a flawful light.
 He wanted to leave, in essence, a legacy.
 He wanted to leave something behind to be remembered by.
 And every thing he does gets sullied by his vanity.
 His need to be not only the best but to be admired as the best.

-Weeds and Breaking Bad both put the death of the major mentor early enough to show reflection and growth.
+Breaking Bad and Weeds both put the death of the major mentor early enough to show reflection and growth.
 They both show real people dealing with a kind of bittersweet feeling about ousting someone who taught you about ousting.

 Gus comes a bit later in Walt’s journey.
 You could call it act two.
-Again, if I was to oversimplify, I’d say he introduced Walt to a highly organized system of drug producing and selling, then he enslaved and tried to kill him.
+Again, if I was to oversimplify, I’d say he introduced Walt to a highly organized system of drug production and distribution.
+Then, he enslaved and tried to kill him.